marciofurukawa/eks-using-existing-vpc-terraform/README.md

 - the `RT_TRANSIT_GT` that will be used by the `private subnets`;
 - and the `RT_INTERNET_GT` that will be used by the `public subnets`.

-The public subnets are going to access the company network through the `Transit Gateway` and the internet through the `Internet Gateway`, so all the public subnets MUST HAVE the setting: `Enable auto-assign public IPv4 address` = activated (see more details in the AWS Documentation [here](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) and [here](https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-subnet-configuration/)).
+The public subnets are going to access the company network through the `Transit Gateway` and the internet through the `Internet Gateway`, so all the public subnets MUST HAVE the setting: `Enable auto-assign public IPv4 address` = activated (see more details in the AWS official Documentation [here](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) and [here](https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-subnet-configuration/)).

 The private subnets are going to access the company network through the `Transit Gateway`, but the internet are going to reach through a `NAT Gateway`.
 This `NAT Gateway` are going to be related a `public subnet` (in our diagram it'll be the SUBNET_PUB_1A) and all the private subnets MUST HAVE the configuration: `Enable auto-assign public IPv4 address` = deactivated and it must have an `Elastic IP` created.